Skip to main content

 Posts

-Find the latest smoke outlooks for Oregon.
+Find the latest smoke outlooks for Oregon below.
 These outlooks estimate the air quality at different times of day, showing when the smoke might be better or worse in those areas.
-Outlooks are updated daily at the links below: Central Oregon and Lane County - Cedar Creek Fire Smoke outlooks are produced by the U.S. Interagency Wildland Fire Air Quality Response Program .
+Outlooks are updated daily at the links below: East Central Oregon Smoke outlooks are produced by the U.S. Interagency Wildland Fire Air Quality Response Program.